tech-bluenette/portfolio/README.md

-portfolio
+Portfolio
 =========

-Portfolio project created with Jekyll and Bootstrap
+A static website created with Jekyll and Bootstrap